-Another beer-related treat are Beer Biscuits.
-These high protein, high fiber, low fat dog biscuits are made from spent brewers’ grain.
+Another beer-related treat is Beer Biscuits.
+This high protein, high fiber, low-fat dog biscuit is made from spent brewers’ grain.

 For the outdoorsy dog

-Another neat gift would be a dog backpack.
-The pack is lightweight enough for day hikes or longer backpacking trips, yet roomy enough to carry everything your dog needs.
-We thought some of the better features included adjustable, detachable panniers, webbing gear loops, an opening for poo bags and sectioned interior compartments to keep your dog’s load stable.
+Consider a dog backpack.
+The pack is lightweight enough for day hikes or longer backpacking trips yet roomy enough to carry everything your dog needs.
+We thought some of the better features included adjustable, detachable panniers, webbing gear loops, an opening for poo bags, and sectioned interior compartments to keep your dog’s load stable.

 For trendsetter dogs

-Interact with your dog throughout the day even when you’re not home by using the Furbo Dog Camera.
-The camera not only notifies you when we are doing something (even barking) and you can talk to us as well.
-The best feature that we like is that it can toss treats at us while you are away.
-Definitely for the dog that has everything but still kind of cool.
+Interact with your dog throughout the day, even when you’re not home, by using the Furbo Dog Camera.
+The camera not only notifies you when we are doing something (even barking), but you can also talk to us.
+The best feature that we like is that it can toss treats at us while you are away, definitely for the dog that has everything but is still kind of cool.